Jonathan C. Gibson

-Jonathan Catlett Gibson, Jr. (1833 – after 1893) was a nineteenth-century Virginia lawyer, farmer and Confederate soldier who represented Fauquier County in the Virginia Constitutional Convention of 1868 and later Culpeper County in the Virginia House of Delegates.
+Jonathan Catlett Gibson Jr. (1833 – January 29, 1907) was a nineteenth-century Virginia lawyer, farmer and Confederate soldier who represented Fauquier County in the Virginia Constitutional Convention of 1868 and later Culpeper County in the Virginia House of Delegates.

 Early life

 Gibson was born in Culpeper County, Virginia in 1833 to lawyer Jonathan Catlett Gibson, Sr. (1793-1849) and his second wife Mary Williams Shackleford, one of their five sons who later served in the Confederate States Army.
 The family was well-off, so that they could afford a private education for their sons.
 His father owned at least 23 enslaved persons in 1840, the last census during that Gibson's life.
 Despite his father's death in 1849, this Gibson graduated from the University of Virginia, 1850-51.

 Like his father, J.C.
 Gibson Jr. would marry twice, in this case to Mary Georgia Shackelford in 1870 and to Florence Eastham Daniel in 1901.